RezSat/mathemapy-archived/README.md

 # mathemapy

-A python implementation of the extensive JavaScript math library mathjs
+A python implementation of the mathema language